cypherstack/libxmr/README.md

 ```
 -->
 ## Development

+Use `flutter run` in the `example` folder for a demonstration of this plugin.

 <!--C bindings are generated on `cargo build`s via `build.rs`.-->
 To generate `libxmr_bindings.h` C bindings for Rust: `cbindgen --config cbindgen.toml --crate libxmr --output libxmr_bindings.h`